dulac/amazon-s3-developer-guide/doc_source/access-control-overview.md

 Access policy describes who has access to what\.
 You can associate an access policy with a resource \(bucket and object\) or a user\.
 Accordingly, you can categorize the available Amazon S3 access policies as follows:
 + **Resource\-based policies ** – Bucket policies and access control lists \(ACLs\) are resource\-based because you attach them to your Amazon S3 resources\.
 ![\[Diagram depicting AWS account resources, including an S3 bucket with a bucket ACL and bucket policy, and S3 objects with object ACLs.\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/images/resource-based-policy.png)

+  + Bucket Policy – For your bucket, you can add a bucket policy to grant other AWS accounts or IAM users permissions for the bucket and the objects in it\.
+Any object permissions apply only to the objects that the bucket owner creates\.
+Bucket policies supplement, and in many cases, replace ACL\-based access policies (which will be described next)\.

+    The following is an example bucket policy\.
+You express bucket policy \(and user policy\) using a JSON file\.
+The policy grants anonymous read permission on all objects in a bucket\.
+The bucket policy has one statement, which allows the `s3:GetObject` action \(read permission\) on objects in a bucket named `examplebucket`\.
+By specifying the `principal` with a wildcard \(\*\), the policy grants anonymous access, so use this example policy carefully.
+The following example would make objects publicly accessible\.

+    ```
+    {
+        "Version":"2012-10-17",
+        "Statement": [
+            {
+                "Effect":"Allow",
+                "Principal": "*",
+                "Action":["s3:GetObject"],
+                "Resource":["arn:aws:s3:::examplebucket/*"]
+            }
+        ]
+    }
+    ```
   + ACL – Each bucket and object has an ACL associated with it\.
 An ACL is a list of grants identifying grantee and permission granted\.
 You use ACLs to grant basic read/write permissions to other AWS accounts\.
 ACLs use an Amazon S3–specific XML schema\.

     The following is an example bucket ACL\.
 The grant in the ACL shows a bucket owner as having full control permission\.